Home > BRSG Consultation

 The BRSG is committed to creating dialogues that forge bonds of communication for partnership and innovation between Black peoples.
 Central to our vision, is the conviction that dialogue and collaboration among scholars, churches and community activist organizations is essential for cultivating transformative debates and promoting social justice.
 Each year the BRSG consultation promotes an open conversation that will be held in collaboration with Black religious scholars, clergy, and community leaders and engage directly with the general public in our host city as a precursor to the American Academy of Religion / Society of Biblical Literature (AAR / SBL) annual meeting.
 Since our founding over a decade ago, we have had the great privilege to recognize some of the finest scholars in Black religion such as J. Deotis Roberts, Henry and Ella Mitchell, James H. Cone, Peter Paris, Jacquelyn Grant, Katie G. Cannon, Vincent Harding, Delores S. Williams, Robert M. Franklin, Cheryl Townsend Gilkes, Gayraud S. Wilmore, Cornel West, Renita J. Weems, Walter E. Fluker, M. Shawn Copeland,Emilie Townes, Luther E. Smith, Jr., and Cheryl Kirk-Duggan, Jeremiah A Wright Jr., and Michael Eric Dyson as our annual honorees.

-During the seventeenth annual consultation, the Black Religious Scholars Group will honor Rev. Dr. James Alexander Forbes, Jr.
+During the eighteenth annual consultation, the Black Religious Scholars Group will honor Rev. Dr. Teresa Fry Brown and Rev. Dr. Randall Bailey.

 Location and Time